manoharsrikanth/manoharsrikanth.github.io/about.md

 title: About
 ---

-# About Me
+# About
-System Architect blending engineering and art.
+Engineer.
+Photographer.
+Systems Thinker.